dcsimg

 • Information on your use of TV services (and why you may not require a TV Licence)

-• If you are over 75 and applying for a free TV Licence, your date of birth and information about your entitlement (or that of your partner) to Pension Credit
+• If you are 74 or over and applying for a free TV Licence, your date of birth and information about your entitlement (or that of your partner) to Pension Credit

 • Identification documents, where required to verify your